-In October of 2006, the Department of Youth Services of Massachusetts was chosen to participate in an initiative supported by the Annie E. Casey Foundation, known as the Juvenile Detention Alternative Initiative (JDAI).
-The overarching goal of JDAI is to reduce the Commnwealth’s reliance on secure pre-trial detention while at the same time strengthening the juvenile justice system and seeking systemic reform in areas as needed.
+In 2006, the Department of Youth Services of Massachusetts was selected to participate in an initiative supported by the Annie E. Casey Foundation, known as the Juvenile Detention Alternative Initiative (JDAI).
+The overarching goal of JDAI is to reduce the Commonwealth’s reliance on secure pre-trial detention while at the same time strengthening the juvenile justice system and seeking systemic reform in areas as needed.

 - JDAI Data Dashboards

 - The History of JDAI in Massachusetts

 - JDAI in Massachusetts - Our Vision, Mission, and Values

 JDAI Structure in Massachusetts